Psychiatrists in Derry, NH

 Derry, NH 03038

-Board Certified Psychiatric Mental Health NP, Licensed in MA and NH, accepting new patients in-person/telehealth.
 Is Anxiety, ADD/ADHD, Depression, Bipolar, PTSD/Trauma, Addiction taken over your life?
 Many Americans are facing similar problem, we will utilize a holistic approach, developed skills and implement comprehensive treatment plans, fostering a supportive environment for your recovery.
 High-quality individualized care, emphasizing on empathy and effective communication.
-I believe in the power of listening and strive to be a compassionate leader, your worries are mine too and no one is above mental illness.
+I believe in the power of truly listening, your concerns are my concerns.
+No one is above mental illness, and you don’t have to face it alone.

-Board Certified Psychiatric Mental Health NP, Licensed in MA and NH, accepting new patients in-person/telehealth.
 Is Anxiety, ADD/ADHD, Depression, Bipolar, PTSD/Trauma, Addiction taken over your life?
 Many Americans are facing similar problem, we will utilize a holistic approach, developed skills and implement comprehensive treatment plans, fostering a supportive environment for your recovery.
 High-quality individualized care, emphasizing on empathy and effective communication.
-I believe in the power of listening and strive to be a compassionate leader, your worries are mine too and no one is above mental illness.
+I believe in the power of truly listening, your concerns are my concerns.
+No one is above mental illness, and you don’t have to face it alone.

 1 Endorsed